veltzer/demos-devops-terraform/exercises/intermediate/04/exercise.md

 }
 ```

 But, your state sees this resource (`aws_instance.team1_instance`) as something different, and your previous resource (`aws_instance.team1-instance`) as removed.
 So, it's going to create the new one from scratch and get rid of the old one.
 Obviously something we might not want for a server that shouldn't be brought down.
-But, after renaming the resource in configuration, we can modify the state so that both spots have the new identifer and terraform will see this as no change on the next plan/apply.
+But, after renaming the resource in configuration, we can modify the state so that both spots have the new identifier and terraform will see this as no change on the next plan/apply.

 Let's give it a try.
 Rename your `aws_key_pair` in `main.tf` to the following: